jmeyblum/Hollywood/README.md

 ## Concept

-This framework main goal is to help you organize your systems following the inversion of control principle and provide you with tools like C# attributes and interfaces to easily and explicitly create a hierachy for your systems to live in.
+This framework main goal is to help you organize your systems following the inversion of control principle and provide you with tools like C# attributes and interfaces to easily and explicitly create a hierarchy for your systems to live in.

 It is a dependency injection framework with a twist: instead of choosing a lifetime type (ie: Transient, Scoped, Singleton) for each system, you instead choose which system or module is owning which other systems, creating a hierarchy of systems.